OwlHowlinMornSky/Merge-Pictures-to-PDF/README.md

-# PicMergeToPdf
+# Merge Picutes to PDF

-Merge-Picutes-to-PDF is an application that allow you to drag-drop image files and/or folders in and merge them with or without compression into seperate PDF files.
+Merge-Picutes-to-PDF is an application that allows you to drag-drop image files and/or folders in and merge them with or without compression into seperate PDF files.

 ## Usage